kyagan/omubumu/README.md

-# This Or That App
+# This or That App

 This Android application is a simple voting app that allows users to make a choice between two options.
 After users make their choices, they can see the percentage of votes for each option.